PlasmaFAIR/fortitude/README.md

 ## TODO

-- Rule for floating point number literals without a kind suffix.
 - Rule for `use module` without an `only` clause.
 - Command line interface.
   - Allow users to switch rules on and off via `--include` and `--exclude`.
 Switch on